mongojack/mongojack/README.markdown

 ### Mongo driver compatibility

 Version 2.3.0 and earlier are compatible only with the 2.x series mongo-java-driver.
-Version 2.5.0 and later are compatible only with the 3.x series mongo-driver.
+Version 2.5.0 and later are compatible only with the 3.x series mongodb-driver.

 ### Installation